Welcome to Twin Villages Foodbank Farm

 - We now have an easy way to water the vegetables… and keep them fresh

-- We delivered a LOT of food to six pantries and two youth programs in 2017
+- We delivered a LOT of food to six pantries and four other low-income programs in 2018

-Because we grew a lot more food (30,000 pounds!) in our second season, we were able to deliver it to more places.
-Food from the farm went to the Newcastle, Boothbay, Wiscasset, Jefferson, Waldoboro, and Whitefield pantries as well as Newcastle Head Start and Wiscasset High School.
-We plan to grow and deliver even more food in 2018!
+Because we growing a lot more food, we are able to deliver it to more places.
+Food from the farm goes to the Boothbay, Damariscotta/Newcastle, Jefferson, Waldoboro, Whitefield, and Wiscasset pantries as well as Newcastle Head Start and Wiscasset High School.
+We plan to grow and deliver even more food in 2019!

 The Farm on Instagram